awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 ### Permissions for encrypted snapshots<a name="dlm-access-cmk"></a>

 To copy an encrypted snapshot between Regions, you must have access to both the source and destination customer master key \(CMK\) from AWS Key Management Service \(AWS KMS\)\.

-For more information, see [Determining access to an AWS KMS customer master key](https://docs.aws.amazon.com/kms/latest/developerguide/determining-access.html) in the *AWS Key Management Service Developer Guide*\.
+If the source volume is encrypted, ensure that the **AWSDataLifecycleManagerDefaultRole** role has permission to use the CMK used to encrypt the volume\.
+If you enable **Cross Region copy** and choose to encrypt the copied snapshot, ensure that the **AWSDataLifecycleManagerDefaultRole** role has permission to use the CMK needed to encrypt the snapshot in the destination Region\.
+For more information, see [ Managing access to AWS KMS CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/control-access-overview.html#managing-access) in the *AWS Key Management Service Developer Guide*\.

 ## Manage backups using the console<a name="snapshot-lifecycle-console"></a>